-If you have any questions concerning the exercise of voting rights via the Internet, please address inquiries to the following point of contact.
+If you have any questions concerning the exercise of voting rights via the Internet, please address inquiries to:

 Shareholder Registry Administrator: Sumitomo Mitsui Trust Bank, Limited

 Dedicated number: 0120-652-031 (available from 9:00 a.m. to 9:00 p.m.
 (Japan Standard Time))